 On June 5, they joined a host of great entertainers, at the Apollo, in a benefit for the Harlem Children's Center.
 Others on the bill (which started at 1:00 AM) were the orchestras of Eubie Blake, Chick Webb, Jimmie Lunceford, John Kirby, Noble Sissle, and Mercer Ellington.
 Also present were Slim & Slam, the Spirits Of Rhythm, Charlie Barnett, Rudy Vallee, and Cab Calloway.

 And then, disintegration: Al "Dr. Horse" Pittman, took all the members and left Sausage behind.
-A photo of the Sausage group appeared in the July 29, 1939 Chicago Defender with this caption: "This group of performers, known as 'Dr. Sausage and his Tramp Band,' employed at the World's Fair since the opening of the Whalen 'carnival,' broke with Dr. Sausage and are now playing the Brick Club on Broadway.
+A photo of the Sausage group appeared in the July 29, 1939 Chicago Defender with this caption: "This group of performers, known as 'Dr. Sausage and his Tramp Band,' employed at the World's Fair since the opening of the Whalen 'carnival,' [it had opened on April 30] broke with Dr. Sausage and are now playing the Brick Club on Broadway.
 They are known as 'Dr. Horse and His Porkchops.'
 Long hours of employment and short pay is alleged to be the cause of the troupe breaking up."
 Note: the "Whalen 'carnival'" is a reference to Grover Whalen, who was an official greeter for New York City.
-The World's Fair had opened on April 30.
 Pittman said that, before the break-up, they were part of Bill Robinson's "Hot Mikado" show at the fair, but I have the program to that and they aren't listed.

 That same issue named the Dr. Horse group members who were now playing the Brick Cafe in the Hotel America: Al "Dr. Horse" Pittman, Jimmy Butts, Al Johnson, Jimmy Harris, Bob Wright, and George Saunders.
 Saunders, who was brought in to replace Sausage, was listed in both the 1940 census and his draft registration as a "musician", but I don't know what he played.
 Once again, remember that Jimmy Harris is part of this group.